 As required by local Data Privacy legislation Gilead has sought Consent from Reportable Recipients for individual disclosure of their ToVs in the EFPIA Report.
-Such Consent has been obtained either on an engagement-by-engagement basis, or by reporting period, based on Gilead Affiliate business processes.
+Such Consent has been obtained on an engagement-by-engagement basis, based on Gilead Affiliate business processes.